Bohemian Club: Bohemian Grove

 Every year, the club hosts a two-week-long (three weekends) camp at Bohemian Grove, which is notable for its illustrious guest list and its eclectic Cremation of Care ceremony which mockingly burns an effigy of "Care" (the normal woes of life) with grand pageantry, pyrotechnics, and brilliant costumes, all done at the edge of a lake and at the base of a forty-foot "stone" owl statue (actually made of concrete).
 In addition to that ceremony, devised by co-founder James F. Bowman in 1881, there are also two outdoor performances (dramatic and comedic plays), often with elaborate set design and orchestral accompaniment.
 The more elaborate of the two is the Grove Play, or High Jinks; the more ribald is called Low Jinks.
 More often than not, the productions are original creations of the Associate members, but active participation of hundreds of members of all backgrounds is traditional.

 Nathanial Brittan Party House

-Nathaniel J. Brittan co-founded the Bohemian Club of San Francisco in 1872, and by 1892 Brittan was the president of the club.
-He built the Nathanial Brittan Party House in San Carlos, California in order to entertain his friends from the club and to use as a hunting lodge.
+Nathaniel J. Brittan co-founded the Bohemian Club of San Francisco in 1872 and by 1892 was the president of the club.
+He built the Nathanial Brittan Party House in San Carlos, California, in order to entertain his friends from the club and to use as a hunting lodge.